This post may contain affiliate links. Read my disclosure policy.

 - Get the Recipe

 If you’re a fan of creamy, savory and fluffy mashed potatoes that don’t take hours to make, this quick and easy Instant Pot recipe is for you.
 These potatoes have the fluffiest texture you can imagine with a tangy, buttery flavor from sour cream.
 And the best part is that there’s no need to babysit a pot of boiling water on the stove.
 This is the perfect recipe for holidays like Thanksgiving and Christmas because you can focus on the rest of your menu and spending time with loved ones.

 This recipe work with any brand of electric pressure cooker, including all Instant Pot and Ninja models.

 Mashed potatoes are a staple on holiday tables, but they’re just as welcome on a weeknight.
 And this Instant Pot version makes your favorite potato side dish easier and faster than ever.

-Here’s what you’ll need to make the best mashed potatoes in an Instant Pot:
+You can get the full amounts and details in the recipe card at the bottom of the post.
+But to get you ready, here’s what you’ll need to make the best mashed potatoes in an Instant Pot:

 - Potatoes.
 Russet potatoes make the fluffiest mashed potatoes.

 - Water.
 Cover your potatoes by at least one inch with water for pressure cooking.

 - Butter.
 Use unsalted butter so you have full control over the saltiness of the dish.